Getting players to act without being told: a tutorial redesign

 Single Work Image

-The tutorial was built as a practice round, but read as a demo.
-During testing, players waited for something to happen, unaware they were supposed to interact.
+The tutorial was built as a practice round, but players read it as a demo.

 Research